 If you slipped on a bunched-up rug, perhaps there is a manufacturing defect in that rug that may give rise to a product liability claim against the manufacturer.
 Details like this are important because they may reveal additional at-fault parties and their insurance policies, giving a greater chance of full compensation.

-Below are some major considerations that can affect those numbers.
+Below are some other major considerations that can affect those potential settlement values.

 Damages Are the Heart of Your Claim

 Let’s assume that, as a result of a dangerous condition on the property, you fell and injured yourself.

 Whatever your specific injury, you will need specific evidence for proper compensation.